arthurweinmann/blog/web/articles/college_applications_consume_68215_human-year_of_work_each_year.md

++++MetaDescription Each year, College Applications consume 68215 human-years in the form of student essays.
+These are my thoughts about it, and a possible solution to make good use of those human-years of work.

+--END METAS--

 # College Applications consume 68215 human-years of work each year

 Each year, highschool seniors spend a lot of time into their college applications: for their essays, standardized tests, filling out FAFSA information and planning for financial aid, filling college specific forms that on average require 40 information fields to be completed.